 To help you be more confident as a dog owner and learn to recognize various dog health

-conditions, I suggest you get yourself a copy of
+conditions, I suggest you get a copy of

 Veterinary Secrets Revealed

-using home remedies for dog problems as well as what situations indicate the need to
+using home remedies as well as mainstream solutions for dog problems including when symptoms indicate the need to